 Papules are a little hard to spot because they’re small, tender bumps that form on the surface of your skin.
 It happens when clogging causes hair follicles to become inflamed.
 They can be irritating and cause some level of itching, so keep a lookout.

 These are also small, tender bumps like papules, except they are red and accumulate pus at the tip.
 Popping these may leave some scarring so avoid touching them as much as you can.
 These mostly occur in teens so we really mean it when we say don’t touch them.
 There are several OTC medications that you can purchase to relieve yourself of these bad guys (again, do talk to your doctor first).

 Your acne may be ‘mild’ (yay!) so long as your lifestyle is well-regulated.
-Sometimes, with bouts of extreme stress, your acne might move to a ‘moderate’ phase.
+Sometimes, with bouts of extreme stress and hormonal changes, your acne might move to a ‘moderate’ phase.
 That’s completely manageable too.
 Finally, your acne does have potential to be ‘severe’ but don’t worry; always remember that a dermatologist is only a call away.

 Our experts work round the clock to provide you with the answers that you are looking for.
 So, if you have any, leave it in the comment section below or send us a DM at @nuawoman.
 This is a safe space that we have built for you so do not hold back on any doubts you may have about your body and mind.

 Read other articles by Dr. Poonam Wadhwani on InSync here.